nickbrowndev/pheonix/phoenix-project.md

 # Resolutions and Procudures
 ## Incident Resolution
+### On an Incident Occurring
+* Create lines of communication between the team (chat room, conference phone etc) and meet frequently to discuss issue
+* Arrange for status updates to be sent out regularly (e.g. hourly).

+### Resolving the Incident
-1. Pull together all of the information you know about the issue, e.g.
+1. Pull together all of the information you know about the issue, and present it to the team e.g.
   * process flowcharts showing information flow
   * symtoms of the problem - what's failing (and how) and what's still working
 1. Get a list of everything that's changed since the last-known-good state.
 This should be close at hand, from the work tracking system.
+1. Create a timeline of events working up to the failure.
-1. Provide some workarounds and solutions to the issue, noting strengths and weaknesses.
+1. Generate hypotheses for the issue (backed up with facts), and receive suggestions about some workarounds and solutions to the issue, noting strengths and weaknesses.
 Everyone must discuss changes they are thinking about, and no change should be made without agreement.
-1. Create a timeline of events working up to the failure.
+1. Review the hypotheses and assign people to lead the investigation into each of the most likely causes.
-, so that it doesn't happen again.
+1. Perform a blameless postmortem to figure out what really happened and come up with ideas, so that it doesn't happen again.
 1. Schedule practice incident resolution.
 This is to embed the process in the team and get everyone used to solving problems in a methodical way.

 ## Discovering Totality Of Current Work